-Course Title Credits Credit Distribution of the Eligibility Pre-requisite & Course Criteria of the Course Code (if any) Lecture Tutorial Practical SEC FN 202 2 1 0 1 Nil Intellectual Property Rights
+Course Title & Code Credits Credi t Distributi Course Eligibility Criteria Pre-requisite of the Course (if any) Couc Lecture Tutorial Practical (II ally) SEC FN 202 Intellectual Property Rights 2 1 0 1 Nil

 - To provide an understanding of Intellectual Property Rights (IPR) and their relevance in food and nutrition. - To familiarize students with various types of IPR, including patents, trademarks, geographical indications, and copyrights. - To understand the role of IPR in food innovation, research, and public health. - To equip students with knowledge of national and international frameworks governing IPR in the food sector. - To develop practical skills in patent searching, trademark registration, and case studies on IPR application.